 Fix-2 Run rdpclip and dwm as an administrator-

-Rdpclip and dwm applications of System32 folder manages a shared clip board between two storage media.
+Rdpclip and dwm applications of the System32 folder manages a shared clipboard between two storage media.
 Launching them manually will solve your issue-

 3. Now, on the left corner, click on the Search box and type “rdpclip“.

-4. From the search results, right click on “rdpclip” application and then click on “Run as administrator”.
+4. From the search results, right-click on the “rdpclip” application and then click on “Run as administrator”.

-5. Same way, again type in Search box “dwm“.
+5. Same way, again type in the Search box “dwm“.

-6. In the search results, right click on “dwm” application and then click on “Run as administrator” to run it on your computer.
+6. In the search results, right-click on the “dwm” application and then click on “Run as administrator” to run it on your computer.